Quick Start

 You can continue with commands like:

-npx @proto.ui/cli add react shadcn-inputnpx @proto.ui/cli add react shadcn-dialogThen keep using them from the same entry point:
+npx @proto.ui/cli add react shadcn-togglenpx @proto.ui/cli add react shadcn-dialogThen keep using them from the same host entry:

 Section titled “It does not ask you to migrate your whole project at once”You can use Proto UI only in new features, or replace just one or two components in an existing project.